extratype/chunkdisk/README.md

 ## Issues

-* Random I/O performance is not great with SSDs.
+* I/O performance is not great with SSDs.

 ## Notes and Tips